Rank in judo: Finland

+France

+Germany

+Minimum age requirement for first Dan is 16 years (exception 15 years with special preconditions).

+In Germany the following belt colors exist:

+Italy

 Ireland

 In Ireland the senior belt system is white, yellow, orange, green, blue, brown and black.
 A practitioner must be at least sixteen before being eligible to grade for blackbelt.
 For white, yellow, orange and green belt gradings are held in the practitioners club and are based on demonstration of a syllabus and kata.
 For promotion to blue and brown the judoka must compete at a national grading against players of their own rank and win at least two fights by ippon or wazari.
 To achieve black belt a judoka must earn 100 points i.e. 10 points for every ippon or waza-ari victory against a brown belt.